dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

 ## Wrapping Up

-Just because it's technically possible to write a unit test for a plugin, doesn't mean you should just immediately plough on and do so.
-Sometimes, the intelligent thing to do is to examine the requirements, examine the plugin code, and be absolutely clear on what it is you want to cover in your tests.
-With that in mind, refactor the plugin code to isolate out any dependencies on CRM runtime services that you do not want test coverage for.
-Doing this can take some time, but can save you a lot more, and make your tests much less fragile.
-I would aslo reccommend a book on unit testing such as [The Art of Unit Testing](http://artofunittesting.com/)
+I hope I have demonstrated a simple plugin, with a simple set of unit tests.
+More importantly, I hope I have demonstrated that although it may be technically possible to write a unit test for an exising plugin,  by mocking up every CRM runtime service and interaction that the plugin makes,just because such a thing is possible, doesn't mean you should just do it.
+First the work has to be justified.
+To justify just what is necessary, examine the requirements, examine the plugin code, and be absolutely clear on what it is you want to cover in your unit tests.
+With that in mind, refactor the plugin code to eliminate fluff (extraneoues concrete references to dependencies that are surplus to the requirements that you want to test).
+Use techniques like the `Extract and Override` technique to allow you to substitute these dependencies easily at test time.
+When you do this, you may be surprised at how much simpler it becomes to write unit tests.
+I would aslo reccommend a book on unit testing such as [The Art of Unit Testing](http://artofunittesting.com/).